macius702/Gielda-dyzurowa/README.md

 remove duty vacancy
 remove doctor availability
-/duty/find_by_specialty cvhange into general finding endpoint .populate more specific or not needed - use database view show only my hospital duty records - or enable buttons only on my duty slots price languages
+/duty/find_by_specialty cvhange into general finding endpoint .populate more specific or not needed - use database view - generally send only the relevant information, no extras show only my hospital duty records - or enable buttons only on my duty slots price languages